Impactworkers/iw-complaint-manager/docs/unfiled/auditing.md

 access to this data.
 Some exceptions are highlighted in the what not to audit section.

-Using auditDataAccess is a two step process that involves first getting the audit access details with the getQueryAuditAccessDetails function.
-To use getQueryAuditAccessDetails, call it with:
+Using `auditDataAccess` is a two step process that involves first getting the audit access details with the `getQueryAuditAccessDetails` function.
+To use `getQueryAuditAccessDetails`, call it with:

-- queryOptions: The sequelize query used to retrieve data from the database
+- `queryOptions`: The sequelize query used to retrieve data from the database

-- topLevelModelName: The name of the sequelize model used to query the database
+- `topLevelModelName`: The name of the sequelize model used to query the database

-This function will return auditDetails which is then used when calling auditDataAccess with:
+This function will return `auditDetails` which is then used when calling `auditDataAccess` with:

-- auditUser: The currently logged in user
+- `auditUser`: The currently logged in user

-- caseId: Which case are we accessing from.
-Can be null if it is all cases or not case related
+- `caseId`: Which case are we accessing from.
+Can be `null` if it is all cases or not case related

-- managerType: Are we in policeDataManager?
+- `managerType`: Are we in `policeDataManager`?

-- auditSubject: See AUDIT_SUBJECT in constants.js
+- `auditSubject`: See `AUDIT_SUBJECT` in `constants.js`

-- auditDetails: Details given by getQueryAuditAccessDetails
+- `auditDetails`: Details given by `getQueryAuditAccessDetails`

-- transaction: sequelize safety net
+- `transaction`: sequelize safety net

 There are many examples of this audit being used.
 Just search the codebase for examples

-#### dataChangeAuditHooks
+#### `dataChangeAuditHooks`

 A weird type of audit because it isn't used the same way as the other audit functions.
 Data change audits are created automatically but there